docbull/docbull/README.md

 # 🌒  🌓  🌔  🌕  🌖  🌗  🌘
 ### 🐈‍⬛ Hi there!
 Welcome to my repositories.
-I'm majoring in Networking and Blockchain.
+I'm majoring in Computer Networking.

 ### 🌟 Research Interests